-Students must take at least 16 hours of course work approved by their advisers for the concentration, of which 4 hours must be the core seminar LALS 501.
-The remaining 12 hours may come for courses offered by the Latin American and Latino Studies Program or cross-listed courses, departmental offerings with Latin American or Latino content, or independent study courses chosen in consultation with the adviser.
+Students must take at least 16 hours of course work approved by their advisors for the concentration, of which 4 hours must be LALS 501.
+The remaining 12 hours may come for courses offered by the Latin American and Latino Studies Program or cross-listed courses, departmental offerings with Latin American or Latino content, or independent study courses chosen in consultation with the advisor.
 Up to 8 hours may be taken in the home discipline, although students are encouraged to take advantage of the multidisciplinary nature of the concentration.